Annulment is not an alternative to divorce. An annulment is actually a legal process that retroactively declares a marriage null and void.

 Attorneys for Annulment in Houston, TX

 If you want to try to annul your marriage in Harris County, it is in your best interest to make sure that you have legal representation.
-The Gonzalez Law Group represents clients in Harris County, Friendswood, Pearland, Seabrook, League City, Deer Park, Pasadena, La Porte, Galena Park, Baytown and the greater Houston Area.
+The Gonzalez Law Group, PLLC represents clients in Harris County, Friendswood, Pearland, Seabrook, League City, Deer Park, Pasadena, La Porte, Galena Park, Baytown and the greater Houston Area.

 Our divorce lawyers in Houston are committed to helping you achieve the most desirable possible resolution to your case.
 You can have our attorneys provide a complete evaluation of your case when you call (832) 530-4070 to schedule a free, confidential consultation.